clemenkok/websitev3/content/articles/goldenage.md

 If you are appraised by the number and quality of pull-requests,  I would worry about job security.
 Businesses will likely need less code monkeying - a startup could work with 1 full-stack engineer instead of 3 engineers for frontend, backend and ML.

 > For non-SaaS startups, you still need engineers from other disciplines to be in the team.
-Unfortunately, the pool of engineers who did both computer science and X engineering is anecdotally, not large!
+Unfortunately, the pool of engineers who did both computer science and $engineering is anecdotally, not large!
 For SaaS startups, having UX/Design is still extremely important, and best if not coupled with software engineering for rapid iteration.

  I'm still happy my workflow requires me to be in the IDE, even though I write less code.
 Someone's definitely working on an IDE for agents.